 If you are conditionally admitted to the Master’s programme you will receive an admissions letter by means of email.
 In the letter you will find a link to DataNose to accept or decline your place in the programme.
 This has to be done within two weeks.
 If you have questions about this, please contact the Education Desk.

-Between 1 July and 31 August you can submit your request for admission to the Master’s programme with an unfinished Bachelor’s or pre-Master’s in DataNose (link available below).
+Between 1 July and 31 August you can submit your request for admission to the Master’s programme with an unfinished Bachelor’s or pre-master’s in DataNose.
 To submit this request, you should meet all the requirements listed below.
 In addition, you should have completed all the exams and resits in your Bachelor’s programme and know for sure that you cannot complete your Bachelor’s before 1 September.
-If there is still a possibility you might complete your Bachelor’s on time, please wait with submitting your request.
-You will need to complete any missing courses during the 2021-2022 academic year and obtain your Bachelor’s degree before 1 Sept 2022.
+You will need to complete any missing bachelor courses during the 2021-2022 academic year and obtain your Bachelor’s degree before 1 Sept 2022.

 Admission requirements with unfinished Bachelor’s